 - Flush the bowl, after half-filling it with water

-16. The Rest of the Bathroom
+16. The Rest Of The Bathroom

 To protect these surfaces, the best option is to do some routine maintenance.
 With some simple cleaning measures after every instance of using the shower, you can reduce the chance of long-term damage.
 Use a dry towel or squeegee after each shower to wipe all surfaces clean.
 If there are any glass surfaces, apply some Windex or ammonia.

 17. Holding Tanks

 Holding tanks in RVs are extremely vulnerable to germs.
 If you allow these bugs to thrive, they can pose a severe health risk to anybody who lives in the RV.
 Cleaning and disinfecting the sewer tank is a particularly arduous and hazardous task, because of the noxious fumes it produces.

 Cleaning these tasks is no simple task, and cannot be easily explained here.
 You should consult the owner’s manual for more detailed instructions and guidelines.
 You can also find detailed assistance on online RV forums.

 We always complain that RV floors do not have enough space.
 Yet these cramped spaces are harder to clean than the wide open floors in your homes.
 Use the following focused techniques to get the best results while cleaning RV floors.

 - For laminate floors, use a dry mop, lightly misted with a mix of water and vinegar.
 Use a microfiber mop for best results.